A machine translation engine offers many advantages, with reduced translation times and minimized use of human resources being the main benefits.

 With over 20 years’ experience in the language service industry, and as NLP developers since 2009, our clients trust us to evaluate each project with precision and care.
 Our professional linguists manage data collection by following a specific workflow tailored to each client’s needs.
 All Pangeanic data is scalable, accurate and human-generated – a key feature for any successful machine/deep learning project, as human-generated data carries less ‘noise’ compared to web translation alignment (scraping) or crowdsourcing.

 As developers of machine translation systems, we understand the adverse effects poor quality data can have on algorithms.
-We have full confidence in our data and our extensive experience in quality control of translation services.
+We have full confidence in our data and our extensive experience in translation quality control services.
 Want to learn more about the right machine translation engine for your business?
 Get in touch to discuss how our ECO system can best fit your needs.